 If you are looking for help to implement a RAIN RFID system, use this link (https://rainrfid.org/resources/request-for-help/) and fill out the Request for Help form.
-The details will be sent to the RAIN members who will respond directly to you.
+The details will be sent to all RAIN Alliance members, and they will respond directly to you.

-The RAIN RFID Alliance members are contacted by end-users to help solve business problems!
+The RAIN Alliance members are contacted by end-users to help solve business problems!